-14. (1) An employer ("A") must not discriminate against a person ("B") -
+- 14. (1) An employer ("A") must not discriminate against a person ("B") - - in the arrangements A makes for the purposes of deciding to whom to offer employment or work experience, - (b) as to the terms on which A offers B employment or work experience, - (c) by not offering B employment or work experience. - (2) An employer ("A") must not discriminate against an employee of A's ("B") - - (a) as to B's terms of employment,

-- in the arrangements A makes for the purposes of deciding to whom to offer employment or work experience, - (b) as to the terms on which A offers B employment or work experience, - (c) by not offering B employment or work experience. - (2) An employer ("A") must not discriminate against an employee of A's ("B") - - (a) as to B's terms of employment, - (b) by denying B access, or limiting B's access, to opportunities for promotion, re-grading, transfer or training or to any other benefit associated with employment, - (c) by dismissing B, - (d) in the arrangements A makes for the purposes of deciding who to make redundant, or - (e) by subjecting B to any other detriment. - (3) An employer must not victimise a person or employee, as the case may be, in any of the ways or circumstances set out in subsection (1)(a) to (c) or 2(a) to (e). - (4) An employer ("A") must not harass a person ("B") -
+- (b) by denying B access, or limiting B's access, to opportunities for promotion, re-grading, transfer or training or to any other benefit associated with employment, - (c) by dismissing B, - (d) in the arrangements A makes for the purposes of deciding who to make redundant, or - (e) by subjecting B to any other detriment. - (3) An employer must not victimise a person or employee, as the case may be, in any of the ways or circumstances set out in subsection (1)(a) to (c) or 2(a) to (e). - (4) An employer ("A") must not harass a person - - (a) who is an employee of A, or - (b) who has applied to A for employment or work experience. - (5) For the purposes of subsections (1) and (2) it is immaterial whether the work is casual. - (6) In this Ordinance - - (a) "contract of employment" means a contract of service or apprenticeship, or a contract personally to execute any work or labour, whether express or implied and whether written or oral,

-- (a) who is an employee of A's, or - (b) who has applied to A for employment or work experience. - (5) For the purposes of paragraphs (1) and (2) it is immaterial whether the work is casual. - (6) In this Ordinance - (a) "employee" means an individual who has entered into or who works under (or, where the employment has ceased, who worked under) a contract of employment, and, for the avoidance of doubt, does not include an individual who is a volunteer, - (b) "employer", in relation to an employee, means the person by whom the employee is (or where the employment has ceased, was) employed, - (c) "employment" means employment under a contract of employment, and related expressions shall be construed accordingly.
+- (b) "employee" means an individual who has entered into or who works under (or, where the employment has ceased, worked under) a contract of employment, and includes an individual who has entered into or works under (or worked under, as the case may be) an apprenticeship or internship; and for the avoidance of doubt, does not include an individual who is a volunteer, - (c) "employer", in relation to an employee, means the person by whom the employee is (or where the employment has ceased, was) employed, - (d) "employment" means employment under a contract of employment, and related expressions shall be construed accordingly.